I'm loving my garden this year! It's giving me some beauties!! Sent via Adobe Photoshop Express (App Store | Google Play Store | Windows Store)

 We also put our firebox ash in their little hollowed out dust baths.

-There's a stay wire across the middle that I will need to hang shade cloth from for the summer heat.
+Looking to the other end of the yard.
+There's a stay wire across the middle that I will need to hang shade cloth from for the summer heat. |

 It took them only about three weeks to have the yard completely eaten out and barren,